Bagg's Hotel: Establishment

 The original site was bought out and built into what became known as the Northern Hotel until it burned down in 1870.
 Meanwhile, Baggs Jr. built his hotel across the street taking on the name "Shepard’s Hotel".
 D.M.
 Johnson managed the hotel for 15 years until his death in 1902.

 Nineteenth century

 The "Utica Tally-Ho Stage Coach" transited travelers to and from the hotel.
 There was a fire in the "wineroom" in 1895.

 Present day

-The "Bagg's Square" name is still used in Utica.
+The "Bagg's Square" name is still used in Utica, New York to refer to part of the downtown district.